Department of Agricultural Policy

-The Trade Policy Section is responsible for the ministry's international activity, international negotiations and policy making related to WTO, FAO, OECD, EEA and EU, as well as EFTA.
+The Trade Policy Section is partly responsible for the ministry's international activity, international negotiations and policy making related to WTO, OECD, EEA and EU, as well as EFTA.
 The section also deals with FAO and issues related to food security and development policies.
-Management of import protection on agricultural produce and a regulatory framework for the food industry is part of the section's remit.
+Management of import protection on agricultural products and a regulatory framework for the food industry is part of the section's remit.

 Agricultural Policy Section

 The Agricultural Policy Section is responsible for the annual Agricultural Agreement and the annual agricultural negotiations between the government and the Norwegian Farmers Association and the Union of Norwegian Farmers and Smallholders, and the responsibility for the preparation of background material pertaining to this.
 The section collaborates with the Norwegian Agriculture Agency to implement and oversee the annual Agricultural Agreement.
 The section is responsible for the marketing programs for meat, dairy, eggs, cereals, vegetables, wool, fruit and berries, and undertakes various subsidy programs, such as production subsidies and welfare schemes.
 The section is responsible for food safety readiness, livestock licensing and internal coordination of the national budget.
 The aim is to contribute to production which is adapted to market demands, economic growth, greater product diversity, environmental protection, competitive raw material prices, lowering cost levels, and to create conditions allowing the industry to obtain income and quality of life prospects comparable to other sectors of society.
 Finally, The section has the directorship of the Agriculture Directorate.